1:1 lessons are £25 per 30 mins

 * Pay term fees in full.
 On or before your first lesson of term.

 * Unless agreed otherwise, your child should not be having violin lessons with another teacher.
-This very much includes lessons offered at school.
+This includes lessons offered at school.
 The same principle should be followed during the observation period before lessons commence.

 * The main Suzuki parent should attend all individual lessons (except of course in cases of illness or other reasons previously discussed with myself).